 The Blossoms Program

 The Blossoms classes at Summerfield Waldorf School and Farm are designed to help young children (2 1/2 - 3 years of age) to mature socially while meeting their changing needs as they transition into the early childhood years.
 Parents or caregivers will accompany their children for the first few sessions of the school year; then, as the children become more comfortable and confident in their surroundings, adults will be encouraged to transition out of the classroom setting.
-The children's day will follow a natural rhythm of circle time, indoor play, organic snack and outdoor activity.
-This new class offering, held in Summerfield's unique Waldorf early childhood setting, is the perfect opportunity to provide young children with a healthy dose of socialization and enrichment.
+Like in the Sweet Pea class, the children's day will follow a natural rhythm of circle time, indoor play, organic snack and outdoor activity.
+This class offering, held in Summerfield's unique Waldorf early childhood setting, is the perfect opportunity to provide young children with a healthy dose of socialization and enrichment.

 Summerfield's preschool program strives to make the transition from home to school as gentle as possible by creating a classroom setting that feels homelike.
 At the age of three, children are just beginning to interact with their peers and they naturally imitate the world around them.
 It is through active play with each other and work with their teachers and peers that preschool children develop a foundation for future learning.